Mea Culpa (2024 film): Plot

 The prosecution's case hinges on questionable evidence, including Hydie's dubious video and an embittered ex as a character witness.
 Zyair explains that the older gallery owner Renee helped get him known, but resented his ending it.
 Mea suspects the high-profile case against Zyair is being orchestrated by Ray to boost his career.

 Zyair pressures Mea to admit their mutual attraction.
 He fires her when she refuses, but apologizes the following day.
 Zyair had previously introduced her to an underground 'dance club', really a sex club, then openly fornicates with a female neighbor as she leaves.
-Shaken when Jimmy calls to tell her Kal is booked into a hotel with an ex, Mea returns to Zyair's to lie with him.
+Shaken when Jimmy calls to tell her Kal is booked into a hotel with an ex, Mea returns to Zyair's to sleep with him.

 The next day Mea interviews Renee, realising Zyair uses the same m.o. to seduce everyone.
 Marching back to Zyair's she confirms it, discovering he simply layers his conquests paintings on his ceiling.
 Mea drops off his files and leaves.
 In the evening, Kal and his family confront her, so she confesses she slept with Zyair.
 Mea goes to the Dominican Republic for a few days to disconnect, where she sees Hydie, who runs off when approached.

 Calling the US, Ray convinces Mea to return as he will supposedly send an investigator.
 At Ray's, Jimmy calls Mea with the information that Charlise had also been with Zyair, which she confirms upon finding his painting of her there.
 Azalia breaks Mea's phone, supposedly accidentally.

 Mia reveals to Ray what Jimmy confirmed-- Azalea does not have cancer.
 He is surprised she took so long to discover the truth, that all is a ploy to get him elected as mayor and simultaneously punish Zyair and Charlise for their affair.

 Charlise is ordered to stab Mea but she instead goes for Azalia, who inadvertently stabs her to death.
 Mea barely gets away from Ray, grabs a pickup but then crashes it.
 She runs onto the highway, finding Kal.
 Believing he does not know, she gets in the car.
 However, Mea realises Kal is in on it and equally cold-hearted as his family, so intentionally undoes his seatbelt, steering them into an oncoming tractor trailor.